Ponden Kirk & The Fairy Cave

 The inspiration for Penistone Crags and The Fairy Cave in Wuthering Heights

-The Ponden Kirk walk is an off the beaten track trail to a crag of gritstone rock jutting out of the hillside.
-This is believed to be the inspiration for Penistone Crags and the Fairy Cave, as mentioned in Emily Bronte's Wuthering Heights.
+Ponden Kirk is a crag of gritstone rock jutting out of the hillside, believed to be the inspiration for Penistone Crags and The Fairy Cave in Emily Bronte’s Wuthering Heights.

 Ponden Kirk (kirk meaning church in Scots and Yorkshire) can be accessed across the moor via a less obvious route from Bronte Waterfall or via a path from Ponden Resevoir, passing Ponden Hall.

 At Ponden Hall, follow the road round to the right, you will then turn left along a concrete road dissecting a farm.
 At the end of the road, by the gate, step over the fence onto the moor.
 Follow the track for approx 50 metres, then turn left along the grassy trail (may not be too obvious) up and beyond the last remaining house.
 Follow the wall uphill and eventually you will find the stony path leading to Ponden Clough.
 Carefully cross the beck and along the grassy trail to Ponden Kirk.

 Care needs to be taken on top of Ponden Kirk as it’s a steep drop below.
 You will then be rewarded breathe-taking views.

 The Fairy Cave is at the base of Ponden Kirk and is only a few metres in length.
 It’s a little awkward to climb down to and quite narrow to crawl through on your tummy.
 It’s a simple bit of fun and you get a sense of danger that the rocks may move and trap you at any time.
 If you do go through, please do so with care, especially when coming out the other end as it’s a long, steep slope below.

 BEWARE – Folklore says that crawling through the Fairy Cave brings marriage within within the year.
 Dare you!?